sunny092020/multi_tenant_file_upload/README.md

 Pagination: using Django Paginator module for pagination, which allows users to retrieve a subset of uploaded files based on a specified page number and size.

 Connection to S3: use Boto3 library, which is the official library of AWS, so i think it is OK

-# REST API Specification
-This REST API is implemented in Django using the Django REST Framework.

-## Upload File
-`POST /upload`
-Uploads a file to Amazon S3 and creates a corresponding File object in the database.

-### Request Parameters
-file: `the file to be uploaded (multipart/form-data)`
-resource: `the resource associated with the file`
-resource_id: `the ID of the resource associated with the file`
-### Response
-HTTP 200 OK: `the file was uploaded successfully`
-HTTP 400 Bad Request: `the request was malformed or the file upload failed`
-## Get Files
-`GET /files/{resource}/{resourceId}?page={page}&page_size={page_size}`
-Gets all files associated with a given resource and resource ID, which belong to the user making request

-### Request Parameters
-resource: `the resource associated with the files`
-resourceId: `the ID of the resource associated with the files`
-page (optional): `page number`
-page_size (optional): `page size`
-### Response
-HTTP 200 OK: `a list of files associated with the resource and resource ID`
-HTTP 400 Bad Request: `the request was malformed or the files could not be retrieved`
-## Delete File
-`DELETE /files/{resource}/{resourceId}`
-Deletes all files associated with a given resource and resource ID, which belong to the user making request

-### Request Parameters
-resource: `the resource associated with the files`
-resourceId: `the ID of the resource associated with the files`
-### Response
-HTTP 200 OK: `the files were deleted successfully`
-HTTP 400 Bad Request: `the request was malformed or the files could not be deleted`
-## List Files
-`POST /list_files`
-Gets all files associated with a specified tenant, resource, or resource ID.

-### Request Parameters
-tenant_username (optional): `the username of the tenant associated with the files`
-resource (optional): `the resource associated with the files`
-resource_id (optional): `the ID of the resource associated with the files`
-page (optional): `page number`
-page_size (optional): `page size`
-### Response
-HTTP 200 OK: `a list of files associated with the specified parameters`
-HTTP 400 Bad Request: `the request was malformed or the files could not be retrieved`